learn-co-students/node-hello-world-lab-dc-web-051319/README.md

 ## Introduction

 In this lab, you'll practice how to run Node scripts from command line.
-In addition, you'll develop your first Node application—Hello World, because such app is a must when learning a new language.
+In addition, you'll develop your first Node application—Hello World, the traditional first app in any language.

 ## Instructions

 1. Create file `hello-world.js` and open it in your favorite editor
-2. Output "Hello World" with `console.log()` which works similarly to browser JavaScript, i.e., prints text.
-3. Launch the script from command line / terminal / command prompt with `$ node hello-world` (`.js` is optional).
-4. Observe the output
+2. Implement an expression (function with `return`) which returns "Hello World"
+3. Export your expression (function with `return`) with `module.exports = ...`
-5. Install testing dependencies with `$ npm install` (`$` is a symbol which tells you that this is a command line command)
+5. Install testing dependencies with `$ npm install` (`$` is a symbol which tells you that this is a command line command).
+You need to do it just once for each lab.
-6. Run tests with `$ npm test`
+6. Run tests with `$ npm test`.

 Tip: Don't overthink it.